 Rare Types of Acne

-The symptoms for this type of acne include sudden pain and inflammation of joints, swelling of lymph nodes in the neck, loss of appetite and muscle atrophy.
+Like Acne Conglobata, Acne Fulminans (AF) is a kind of nodulocystic acne that affects mostly men with increased amounts of male hormones and sensitivity to the Cutibacteria acne bacteria.
+Acne Fulminans begins rapidly as a result of the unsuccessful treatment of the Acne Conglobata.
+The symptoms for this type of acne include sudden pain and inflammation of joints, swelling of lymph nodes in the neck, loss of appetite, and muscle atrophy.
 Effective treatment of Acne Fulminans include the use of steroids (prednisone), but this may further aggravate common acne.

 Acne Mechanica is caused by excessive heat and friction on the skin.
 When you wear tight-fitting clothes and headgear, your skin cannot breathe properly and that leads to breakouts.
 Athletes, soldiers, and anyone who spends a lot of time in the heat are most likely to develop Acne Mechanica.

 The good news is Acne Mechanica is easy to treat.
 Topical treatments that contain benzoyl peroxide or salicylic acid work best in treating this type of acne.
 To keep Acne Mechanica at bay, make sure to shower immediately after exercising or spending time in the heat.
 Choose loose clothing made of cotton to help absorb sweat and minimize friction on the skin.